| Name | Profile |

 Brown, Alfred |

 Private 205032, 7th Battalion Northamptonshire Regiment.
 Killed in action Monday 22nd July 1918 in France.
 Born and enlisted in Northampton.
 Possibly son of Alfred and Mary A Brown of 100, Oxford Street, Far Cotton, Northampton.
 (1901 Census).
-Buried Carvin Communal Cemetery, France II.
-D. 2. |

 or Arthur |

 Gunner 100943, 145th Heavy Battery, Royal Garrison Artillery.
 Died of wounds Tuesday, 17th September 1918 in France.
 Enlisted in Northampton.
-Possibly son of Walter and Hannah Brown of 34, St Leonards Road, Far Cotton, Northampton.
+Son of Walter and Hannah Brown of 34, St Leonards Road, Far Cotton, Northampton.
 (1901).
-Buried Peronne Communal Cemetery Extension, France IV.
-M. 13. |

 Brown, Herbert Charles |